 domains or in a specific domain location.

 Apart from the Standard search that allows users to locate directory objects by a wide variety of search parameters, Softerra Adaxes offers the Quick and Alphabetical searches.
 Quick Search is useful when the user needs to quickly find an object by its name or a part of the name.
-Alphabetical Search allows searching for objects basing on the first letter of object names.
+Alphabetical Search allows searching for objects by the first letter of object names.

 Streamlined Provisioning and Enterprise Standards Enforcement.
 Softerra Adaxes provides means to avoid repetitive entering of the same information and helps observing multiple enterprise standards when creating or modifying Active Directory objects.
 With the help of Property Patterns, administrators can define rules for automatic generation of property values and formatting constraints that don't allow users to enter data that doesn't correspond to the corporate standards.

 Approval-Based Workflow.
-Softerra Adaxes enables administrators to define critical operations that are executed only after the execution is permitted by a responsible person.
+Softerra Adaxes enables administrators to define critical operations that are executed only after their execution is permitted by a responsible person.
 If a user is trying to perform such an operation, the operation is suspended and an e-mail notification is sent to all its approvers.
 No changes are made in the directory until an approver allows the execution of the operation.

 Dynamic Business Units.
 Softerra Adaxes allows users to collect Active Directory objects spread over the Active Directory into virtual collections called Business Units.
 Business Units are used to organize objects in an alternative way to manage them collectively, overcoming the restrictions of domain or organizational structures.
-Members of Business Units are defined by flexible membership rules that allow to include or exclude objects dynamically, adapting to changes in the Active Directory.
+Members of Business Units are defined by flexible membership rules that allow you to include or exclude objects dynamically, adapting to changes in the Active Directory.
 Business Units can include or exclude specific objects, group members, container children or results of search queries.

 Active Directory Reports.
 Softerra Adaxes provides an extensive list of Active Directory reports that facilitate analysis and monitoring of the Active Directory environment.
 Reports can be created either for objects located in a specific Active Directory container or organizational unit, or for all objects in one or several Active Directory domains.
 Information on objects displayed in each report can be customized to represent data, detailed enough to perform effective analysis.

 Logging.
-By logging all operations performed via Softerra Adaxes in a centralized fashion, the product allows administrators, auditors or any other users to view who performed what operations, when, on what objects, filter data to view all operations performed from a specific host within a specific period of time, etc.
+By logging all operations performed via Softerra Adaxes in a centralized fashion, the product allows administrators, auditors or any other users to view, who performed what operations, when, on what objects, filter data to view all operations performed from a specific host within a specific period of time, etc.